Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Other details and results for experiments

 \subsubsection{Additional details on MATH-500-Hard datasets}

-As discussed in \cref{sec:setup}, we construct MATH-500-Hard datasets by removing queries from MATH-500 that can be solved with 8 units or 16 units of compute.
-After removing these relatively easy queries, MATH-500-Hard-8 contains 71 challenging queries and MATH-500-Hard-16 contains 56 challenging queries.
-We further divide MATH-500-Hard queries into two subsets: the subset that cannot be solved after allocating $M$ compute units (Unsolvable) and the reset (Solvable).
+As discussed in \cref{sec:setup}, we construct the MATH-500-Hard dataset by removing queries from MATH-500 that can be solved with 16 units of compute.
+On top of this, we construct another dataset by removing queries that can be solved with 8 units of compute, and we call this dataset MATH-500-Hard-8.
+After removing these relatively easy queries, MATH-500-Hard-8 contains 71 challenging queries, and MATH-500-Hard-16 contains 56 challenging queries.
+We further divide MATH-500-Hard queries into two subsets: the subset that cannot be solved after allocating $M$ compute units (Unsolvable) and the rest (Solvable).
 We set $M = 500$ for \texttt{Llama-3.2-1B-Instruct}, and $M = 350$ for \texttt{Llama-3.1-8B-Instruct}.
-On these MATH-500-Hard datasets, we select $\texttt{max\_samples} \in \crl{36, 48, 64}$ for \textsc{UCB}, \textsc{Gap}, and \entropytext.
+For normalized coverage, we calculate it based on the percentage of solved questions over all solvable questions.
+On these MATH-500-Hard datasets, we select the best from $\texttt{max\_samples} \in \crl{36, 48, 64}$ for \textsc{UCB}, \textsc{Gap}, and \entropytext.
+The setting of \texttt{max\_samples} is discussed in the same way as \cref{sec:extensions}.